mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 We are not done with the scheme parsing though.
 A good Haskell programmer
-tries to define types in such a way so incorrect data cannot be represented.
+tries to define types in such a way so that incorrect data cannot be
+represented.
 Not every `Text` value is a valid scheme.
-Let us define a data type to
+Let's define a data
-represent schemes and make our `pScheme` parser return value of that type:
+type to represent schemes and make our `pScheme` parser return value of that
+type:

 ```haskell
 data Scheme